client9/googledrive2hugo/README.md

 # googledrive2hugo
-Converts google docs to Hugo markdown  WIP
+Converts google docs to Hugo HTML content files WIP

 ### HEY, THIS IS ALPHA.
 Names (this repo, package, functions) will change.